BansalAnkush/Chemical-Effects-on-NPCs/README.md

 **Citation**
 If you use the code or findings from this study, please cite our paper:

-Ku, R.Y., Bansal, A., Dutta, D.J., Yamashita, S., Peloquin, J., Vu, D., Shen, Y., Uchida, T., Torii, M. and Hashimoto-Torii, K., 2024.
-Investigating Effects of Chemicals on Human Neural Cells Through Calcium Imaging and Deep Learning.
+Ku, Ray Yueh, Ankush Bansal, Dipankar J. Dutta, Satoshi Yamashita, John Peloquin, Diana Vu, Yubing Shen, Tomoki Uchida, Masaaki Torii, and Kazue Hashimoto-Torii.
+"Evaluating Chemical Effects on Human Neural Cells through Calcium Imaging and Deep Learning." iScience (2024).